Skip to main content

 Import & Export YAML Configuration

-The Zerops YAML configuration provides powerful capabilities for both importing and exporting your projects and services.
-This documentation covers both aspects to help you effectively manage your infrastructure configurations.
+The Zerops YAML configuration provides powerful capabilities for both importing and exporting projects and services.
+This documentation covers how to define your infrastructure as code and move configurations between environments.

 • Using the CLI: Run zcli project project-import for projects or zcli project service-import for individual services

-Both methods provide an easy way to migrate or replicate your infrastructure according to your needs.
+Both methods provide straightforward ways to migrate or replicate infrastructure as needed.

 This section provides a comprehensive example of an import YAML configuration file, allowing you to define and import a project and its services with environment variables.